Ankit1598/AV-Jantahack-Healthcare-Analytics/README.md

 ## Tools used
 1. Python
-2. pandas and numpy libraries for methodology
+2. pandas and numpy libraries for data manipulation
 3. sklearn's preprocessing and metrics for evaluating classification models preformance
 4. xgboost for gradient boosting